 Home to the most beautiful beaches in Sardinia and perhaps all of Europe.
 With enormous difficulty, we have narrowed down the countless great beaches to just five.
 Here then are our five favorite beaches.

 Pitigliano is one of Italy's loveliest towns and was once home to a significant Jewish community.
-This part of Tuscany is known as the Maremma (click for more), and the scenery is very different here than in the better-known parts of Tuscany.
+This part of Tuscany is known as the Maremma (click for more), and the scenery is very different, though no less beautiful, than in the better-known parts of Tuscany.
+Of course, Tuscany is right near the top of my list of the most beautiful Italian regions so there is so much else to see, from cities like Florence and Siena to small towns like San Gimignano.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.